A Brief History of Vietnam Fine Arts

 Visual Art

-Visual art of Vietnam is most well-known for its silk painting and woodblock prints.
-Amongst which, Vietnamese silk painting is the most favorite from that is influenced by coloring technique of French art since 19th and 20th century.
-This art form is highly appreciated in Chinese and Japanese markets.
+Vietnamese visual art is especially renowned for its silk paintings and woodblock prints.
+Among these, silk painting is particularly beloved and has been significantly influenced by French coloring techniques from the 19th and 20th centuries.
+This art form is highly prized in both Chinese and Japanese markets, reflecting the cross-cultural appreciation of Vietnamese artistic endeavors.

 11 Horoscopes In The Year Of The Dragon